ebr/wordpress-ansible-docker/README.md

 ## Other ways to run

-Simple `vagrant up` will use Vagrant's own Ansible provisioner.
+A simple `vagrant up` will use Vagrant's own Ansible provisioner.
 This is really the sane way anyone would do this.
 Quickstart above chooses the hard way by connecting to `vagrant` over SSH.

-To run in EC2:
+##### To run in EC2:

-  - Assuming ec2 instance is running, accessible on port 22/SSH, and public key authentication works
+Assumptions: EC2 instance is running, is accessible on port 22/SSH, and public key authentication works.

   - edit `hosts` and replace `EC2_HOST` with the IP address or DNS name of your EC2 instance
   - `make ec2`

+Once run is complete, [http://EC2_HOST:8081]() will launch the Wordpress setup wizard.

 # TODO